 From a naturopathic perspective, the main causes of PMS are poor diet, lack of exercise, and liver and bowel congestion.

 Many different chemicals from many different sources—including our food and water supply and body care or household products—resemble human estrogen, and these hormone imposters cause estrogen dominance in both men and women.
 Some forms of PMS are due to estrogen excess.
-Low thyroid function (hypothyroidism) has also been found to be a cause of PMS in some women.
+Low thyroid function (hypothyroidism) has also been found to be a factor in some women.

 There are different forms of PMS (you may be a combination of types):